pivotal/docs-tap/workloads/spec-reference.md

 Kubernetes configuration that is used for instantiating an application in the form of a particular workload type in a cluster.

-The resource is configured in the supply chain in such a way to allow, by default, three types of workloads with the selection of which workload type to apply based on the labels set in the workload object created by the developer:
+The resource is configured in the supply chain to allow, by default, three types of workloads with the selection of which workload type to apply based on the labels set in the workload object created by the developer: